Dragon Shiryū: Saint Seiya: Next Dimension

-In the official sequel of the manga of Saint Seiya, Shiryu and Chunli have adopted a baby whom they named Shoryu.
-Then, he goes back in time with Hyoga, to the time of the previous Holy War against Hades in the eighteenth century, in order to help Saori / Athena save Seiya's life, who is cursed by the sword of the god of the underworld.
+In Next Dimension, the official sequel to the Saint Seiya manga, Shiryu and Chunli have adopted a baby, whom they named Shoryu.
+Along with Hyoga, he travels back in time to the previous Holy War against Hades in the eighteenth century in order to help Saori / Athena save the life of Seiya, who is cursed by Hades' sword.
 Shiryu is proclaimed as the future Gold Saint of Libra successor to Dohko, from the Gold Saint of the eighteenth century Libra Dohko (Young).

 Saint Seiya Omega

-In the original series Saint Seiya Omega, Shiryū is still alive well after the events of Hades arc anime series.
-According to the Saint Seiya Omega history, Shiryū finally returned to Lushan, where he married his love interest Chunli and fathered a boy called Ryūhō.
-Due to an unspecified accident, however, Shiryū has lost all of his five senses and was forced to step down as a Saint, bequeathing his armor, duties and obligations to his son.
+In the original series Saint Seiya Omega, Shiryū is still alive well after the events of the Hades arc in the anime series.
+According to the Saint Seiya Omega history, Shiryū returned to Lushan, where he married his love interest Chunli and had a son, Ryūhō.
+Due to an unspecified accident, however, Shiryū lost his five senses and was forced to step down as a Saint, bequeathing his armor, duties and obligations to his son.

 Following the defeat of the God of Darkness Abzu, Shiryū's senses are restored, but he insists that Ryūhō must continue his duty as the next Dragon Saint.
 During the war against the Pallasites, Shiryū joins the assault on the enemy stronghold donning the Libra Cloth, which he inherited from the previous Libra Golden Saint, Genbu.

 Other appearances

-Shiryu has also appeared in multiple spinoffs from the series including its films and novels such as the Gigantomachia.
+Shiryu has also appeared in multiple spinoffs from the series, including its films and novels such as the Gigantomachia.